 If a person takes the time to opt into your email list, it means that they are truly interested in what you are offering.
 The double opt-in solidifies their interest in what you have to offer.

-Emojis are found everywhere.
-There’s a reason for this – they offer an effective and fun way to communicate with others.
+Emojis are everywhere.
+There’s a reason for this.
+They offer an effective and fun way to communicate with others.
 Just look at the last message you received on your phone.
-How many emojis were used in the text?
-Remember, the email you send will be surrounded by many others in your recipient’s inboxes.
+How many emojis are in the text?
+Remember, the email you send will be one of many in your recipient’s inboxes.
 By using various emojis in your subject line, you can stand out and achieve a higher open rate.

 6. Test several different deployment times